Fluctuation theory and exit systems for positive self-similar Markov processes: Applications to entrance laws and weak convergence

-To prove the convergence of the resolvent $V_{q}$ it will be useful to know that the mapping $x\mapsto x^{-\alpha}\kappa_{q}(x,1),$ for $x>0,$ defines a decreasing, continuous and bounded function.
-Indeed for every $x>0$ Given that for $\alpha>0$ the claim follows.
-The previous limit together with the dominated convergence theorem imply that if $f:\mathbb{R}_+\to\re$ is a continuous and bounded function then so is $x\mapsto x^{-\alpha}\kappa_{q}(x,f),$ for $x>0.$ So, Theorem \ref{limitladder} implies that if $f$ is a continuous and bounded function, then This limit result together with Fatou's Lemma imply that
+the claim follows.
+The previous limit together with the dominated convergence theorem imply that if $f\dvtx\mathbb{R}_+\to\re$ is a continuous and bounded function then so is $x\mapsto x^{-\alpha}\kappa_{q}(x,f)$, for $x>0$.
+So, Theorem~\ref{limitladder} implies that if $f$ is a~continuous and bounded function, then